Table of Contents

 In the user role settings, you can edit the following options:

-- Object Name: this is the name of the user role.
+- Table Name: this is the name of the user role.

 - Display Field: this is the field which will be displayed to represent the record in connection fields.